mckees/libvpl/examples/api2x/hello-decvpp/README.md

 # `hello-decvpp` Sample

-This sample shows how to use the Intel® Video Processing Library (Intel® VPL) 2.X common API to perform simple video decode with fused VPP.
+This sample shows how to use the IntelÂ® Video Processing Library (IntelÂ® VPL) 2.X common API to perform simple video decode with fused VPP.

 | Optimized for    | Description
 |----------------- | ----------------------------------------
 | OS               | Ubuntu* 20.04/22.04; Windows* 10
-| Hardware         | Compatible with Intel® VPL GPU implementation, which can be found at https://github.com/intel/vpl-gpu-rt
+| Hardware         | Compatible with IntelÂ® VPL GPU implementation, which can be found at https://github.com/intel/vpl-gpu-rt
-|                  | and Intel® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
+|                  | and IntelÂ® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
-| What You Will Learn | How to use Intel® VPL to perform fused decode + frame processing from an H.265 encoded video file
+| What You Will Learn | How to use IntelÂ® VPL to perform fused decode + frame processing from an H.265 encoded video file
 | Time to Complete | 5 minutes

 ## Purpose

-This sample is a command line application that takes a file containing an H.265 video elementary stream as an argument, decodes it and vpp the  output with Intel® VPL, and writes the decode output to a the file `dec_out.raw` in raw native format and the two vpp outputs to "vpp_640x480_out.raw" in raw native format and "vpp_128x96_out.raw" in raw BGRA format.
+This sample is a command line application that takes a file containing an H.265 video elementary stream as an argument, decodes it and vpp the  output with IntelÂ® VPL, and writes the decode output to a the file `dec_out.raw` in raw native format and the two vpp outputs to "vpp_640x480_out.raw" in raw native format and "vpp_128x96_out.raw" in raw BGRA format.

 Native raw frame format: GPU=NV12.